shaojianqing/SmileOS/README.md

 # SmileOS
   SmileOS is actually one researching Operating System.It runs in the x86 Protected Mode, and has relatively beautiful GUI Interface.
-Totally, It has implemented some concepts of Memory Management, Process Management and Schedule, Window Management and GUI Components.
+Totally, It has implemented some concepts of Memory Management, Process Management and Schedule, Window Management and GUI Components.<br><br>
-  Below is the list of SmileOS screenshots:
+  Below is the list of SmileOS screenshots:<br>

   ![](https://github.com/shaojianqing/SmileOS/blob/master/Screen/desktop.png)